Saint Philip the Apostle

 What did Philip ask Jesus at the Last Supper?

-"Lord, show us the Father and that will be enough for us" (John 14:8) — a request Jesus answers with visible surprise: "Don't you know me, Philip, even after I have been among you such a long time?
-Anyone who has seen me has seen the Father" (John 14:9).
+"Lord, show us the Father, and we shall be satisfied" (John 14:8) — a request Jesus answers with visible surprise: "Have I been with you so long, and yet you do not know me, Philip?
+He who has seen me has seen the Father" (John 14:9).

 What other role does Philip play in the Gospels?